SiliconLabs/wisun-br-linux/README.md

 # Using `wsbrd_cli` and the D-Bus Interface

 `wsbrd_cli` is a small utility to retrieve the status of the Wi-SUN network.
 Its usage is described in output of `wsbrd_cli --help`.
-The tool relies relies on the D-Bus interface provided by `wsbrd`, which is described in `DBUS.md`.
+The tool relies on the D-Bus interface provided by `wsbrd`, which is described in `DBUS.md`.

 # Generating the Wi-SUN Public Key Infrastructure